2026 Beninese parliamentary election: 2025 coup attempt

+Post-coup arrests and reactions

+The Beninese government made several arrests and issued several arrest warrants for people they deemed supportive of or involved in the coup attempt.
+At least 30 suspects appeared at the Special Criminal Court (CRIET) on 15 December in connection with the coup attempt.
+On 12 December, Talon's political opponent and head of the Restaurer l'Espoir (Restore Hope) party Candide Azannaï was arrested.
+On 14 December, Chabi Yayi, the son of former president Thomas Boni Yayi, was arrested at his house for reasons alleged to be related to the coup attempt.

+Kémi Séba, a candidate in the 2026 Beninese presidential election and pro-AES and pro-Russian blogger, expressed his support for the coup while it was ongoing.
+Other pro-AES social media accounts posted claims heralding the coup's success as soon as news broke.
+Séba's support of the coup, along with similar support statements from Sabi Korogone, would result in an arrest warrant for both people being issued by Benin's government.

+The Democrats, the primary opposition party in Benin and party of former president Thomas Boni Yayi, condemned the coup and released a statement supporting the Beninese government.
+Boni Yayi himself released a statement in support of the government on 7 December, expressing solidarity with Talon.
+The Islamic Union of Benin released a similar statement.
+The Cowry Forces for an Emerging Benin (FCBE) political party also condemned the coup attempt and released a statement in support of the government.
+Former president Nicéphore Soglo also released a statement supporting the government.

 Electoral system

-The 109 members of the National Assembly (increased from the prior election's 83) are elected by proportional representation in 24 multi-member constituencies, based on the country's departments, with seats allocated using the simple quotient and then the largest remainder method, and an electoral threshold of 10%.
+The 109 members of the National Assembly are elected by proportional representation in 24 multi-member constituencies, based on the country's departments, with seats allocated using the simple quotient and then the largest remainder method.
+The electoral threshold was revised in 2024, and any party that concluded coalition agreements before the election must win at least 10% of the vote in all 24 electoral constituencies.
+Otherwise, a party must win at least 20% of the vote in all constituencies to gain seats.
 A deposit of 249 million francs is required for a list to contest the elections.

 Lists are required to put forward at least one candidate in all constituencies.
-Following the constitutional revision of 2019, the mandate of deputies elected in the 2023 elections is reduced from four to three years, as a transitional measure, while the normal duration of the mandate in following elections is extended from four to five years.
+Following the constitutional revision of 2019, the mandate of deputies elected in the 2023 elections was reduced from four to three years, as a transitional measure, while the normal duration of the mandate in following elections was extended from four to five years.
 Following this, in January 2026, Benin will hold with new legislative and municipal elections combined with a presidential-vice-presidential election (for a five-year term) later in April.
 The revision also introduces a total of 24 seats reserved for women, one per constituency, as well as a limit of three terms from the 2023 elections, without retroactive effect, for all MPs.